gelmio/oblivious-svelte/oblivious/Oblivious.md

 I’m a man on a mission.
 Eyes on the prize as I chop down the road, destroying the serenity as I smash around in top gear.
 I’m all negativity; flying in a mad rush to get to nowhere in particular.
-I’m in such a hurry that the only times I ever stop are when my bowels tell me that won't wait another second.
+I’m in such a hurry that the only times I ever stop are when my bowels tell me they won't wait another second.
 Or I’m stopped at a checkpoint...
 Never trust a fart in Africa...
 Or the police...
 I'm not sure which I dread more.
 But both turn out to be non-events; I squatted in the forest and let go of one of my top farts of all time; a spectacular ten second duration which somehow managed to stay dry, to great surprise and delight; and the checkpoint officials being all smiles and handshakes and well wishing.